 Are you ready for your trip?
 We can’t wait for you to join us.
 We want you to be prepared and as comfortable as possible throughout each day of your vacation.
-To help you, we have put together a list of essentials for your trip, from what to wear on the bike to what to bring to explore your destination by foot.
+To help, we have put together a bike trip packing list with all the essentials for your trip, from what to wear on the bike to what to bring to explore your destination by foot.
 Let the journey begin, and let us know how else we can help.

-Choose the style of trip you will be going on to download a printable packing list.
+Choose the style of trip you will be traveling on to download your printable bike trip packing list.

 We recommend being prepared for all weather conditions to stay warm and keep cool.
 This includes bringing lots of layers!
 Start with a breathable synthetic shirt to layer under a vest, windbreaker, or jacket and avoid cotton fabrics while exercising – the absorbent qualities prevent wicking and insulate poorly when wet.
 To shop for these items, visit Trekbikes.com or visit your nearest Trek dealer.

 Many people wonder if they should bring things like cycling gloves and cycling shoes.
 Gloves provide much-needed padding for your hands and will prevent them from getting sore and tired as the day goes on.
 Cycling shoes that come with cleats and special pedals can be great for comfort and performance.
 We encourage you to take the time to learn how to ride with them before using them on your bike vacation.

 On Reserve trips and select Signature and Pro Race trips, women can bring skirts, dresses or dress pants and elegant or patterned tops.
 For men, khaki or dress pants and collared shirts or polo shirts are acceptable.
 Please do not wear shorts or athletic attire for social hours and dinners.